Spyro: Year of the Dragon

 Spyro: Year of the Dragon is a 2000 platform game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation.
-Year of the Dragon is the third game in the Spyro series.
-The game was the last Spyro game Insomniac developed; their next game would be Ratchet & Clank for the PlayStation 2.

-Named after the animal of the Chinese zodiac, which was the symbol at the time of the game's release, Year of the Dragon follows the titular purple dragon Spyro as he travels to the "Forgotten Worlds" after 150 magical dragon eggs are stolen from the land of the dragons by an evil sorceress.
-Players travel across thirty different worlds gathering gems and eggs.
+The third installment in the Spyro series, Year of the Dragon follows the adventures of the titular purple dragon.
+After an evil sorceress steals magical dragon eggs from the land of the dragons, Spyro travels to the "Forgotten Realms" to retrieve them.
+Players travel across different worlds gathering gems and eggs, defeating enemies, and playing minigames.
 Year of the Dragon introduced new characters and minigames to the series, as well as offering improved graphics and music.

-By 2007, the game sold more than three million units worldwide and received critical acclaim.
-Reviewers noted the game built on the successful formula of its predecessors by adding new activities and expansive environments.
-Year of the Dragon was followed by the multiplatform title Spyro: Enter the Dragonfly, and was later re-released under the Greatest Hits label, and remade as part of the Spyro Reignited Trilogy in 2018.
+Year of the Dragon received critical acclaim, with reviewers noting how the game successfully built upon the formula of its predecessors.
+The game sold more than 3 million copies worldwide.
+Year of the Dragon was the last Spyro title released for the original PlayStation, and the last developed by Insomniac Games due to Universal Interactive Studios and Sony's souring relationship.
+Year of the Dragon was followed by the multiplatform title Spyro: Enter the Dragonfly, and was later remade as part of the Spyro Reignited Trilogy in 2018.